dreamcatcher-tech/network/Inbox/2023-01-02 1541 Sync Complex Generation from Pulses.md

 If each node in the Crisp could walk up to its parent, then a path to root could be discovered.
 The engine could then be asked for the actions at that path, at a given approot hash, then functions mapped back and returned to the caller.
 It could use context, rather than passing down actions that modify each Crisp: `useActions( crisp )` which gets the engine from context, then walks a path to root.

 ## Using the Pulse raw
 Making a second layer that produces Crisps is annoying - the Pulse should be able to be passed in raw and used.
-The only different to a Crisp is that the network is represented synchronously, and
+The only different to a Crisp is that the network is represented synchronously, and there are more convenient methods available on a Crisp as the internals of Pulses are hidden away.

+Each Crisp has an approot pulse, and a path based on that approot Pulse that fully defines the Crisp.

 ?
 Could the state tree be the Crisp ?

+Move all async queries into the pulse into requiring an async inflation call first, so that the internals are a little inconvenienced, but can quickly end up in sync land.

 ### Crisp as a wrapper
-If a Crisp wraps a Pulse, and uses its access to the Pulse internals
+If a Crisp wraps a Pulse, and uses its access to the Pulse internals to provide instant access to the Pulse, and it intercepts methods to get children, then Crisp can be a standalone object ?

+This might be a wrapper around the state tree, with some convenience methods.
+The state tree is a DAG and so it can include all different link types.

+Provide the Pulse within the Crisp so that for any given Crisp, can walk down again from root.
+Crisps can be generated new each request, Calling `ensureChild( key )` signals the reconciler to fulfill the path to the requested slice.
+If it returns false, it means it is attempting to load, if true then it has completed the load.
+Presence is then ensured to be correct, so calls to `.has( key )` will be authoritative.

+Requesting a Crisp child can be a signal to the reconciler that it needs to load that portion of the state.
+If you ask for a child and it doesn't know if it exists or not, you receive a Symbol back indicating that

+Crisp may allow deviation from the pulse by the use of get and set, to produce views.
+These should be done as actual pulses tho ?

+The reconcilers job is to:
+1. walk each pulse it receives and apply the inflation strategy to load the data up into ram, based on the configurable inflation strategy
+2. receive new pulses, abandoning the previous pulse and walking only the differences of the new pulse, based on subscription strategy
+3. evict portions of the current pulse from ram to reduce footprint based on eviction strategy.